Lend a Hand

-Listed are some ideas for you to roll with, but please don’t limit yourself to this list, get creative and let us know how you go using the form.
-And remember - it’s more fun with friends!
+Below are some ideas for you to roll with, but don’t limit yourself to this list!
+Get creative and let us know how you go using the form or posting on socials with the #summersolutions

-- Hand out icey poles (and conversations about climate change) on a hot day
+- Hand out icy poles on a hot day - and start some conversations about climate change!

 - Put out tubs of water for thirsty local wildlife

-- Check on your elderly neighbours on a hot day - either by phone or doorknock
+- Check on your elderly neighbours when it's hot - either by phone or knocking on the door

 - Do a letterbox drop of a nice letter to neighbours reminding them about heat wave safety